What We Are

 The Graduate Students' Association of the University of Alberta (GSA) actively represents and advocates for graduate students at the University of Alberta, with government, and in the broader post-secondary community.
 Prior to 1972, the GSA operated as a Society under Alberta's Societies Act.

-Starting in 1972, the GSA is established by the province’s Post-Secondary Learning Act (PSLA) as a separate, not-for-profit corporation to represent graduate students at the University of Alberta to administration (including the Board of Governors) and government.
+Since 1972, the GSA has existed under the province’s Post-Secondary Learning Act (PSLA) as a separate, not-for-profit corporation to represent graduate students at the University of Alberta to administration (including the Board of Governors) and government.
 As a separate corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and managed by a professional staff, with management reporting regularly to the President, Board, and Council; the GSA also has its own lawyers, auditor, and chartered accountant.

 Many people confuse the GSA with the Faculty of Graduate Studies and Research (FGSR).